dbountouridis/siren/README.md

 #### 1.2 Article settings

 The middle form controls the articles settings i.e., the content-provider's intent: what the content-provider wants users to read.
-The variables include the number of new articles published per day, the distribution of topics among articles and the prominence of each topic (how likely it is for a topic to appear on the top news page).
+The variables include the number of new articles published per day, the distribution of topics among articles and the prominence of each topic (how likely it is for a topic to appear in the headlines).
 The default settings correspond to a content-provider with focus on politics.

 |          | GUI Adjustable | Description |
 | ---      |  :---:        | ---         |